What Is Hepatitis A?

 Hepatitis A is a contagious liver infection caused by the hepatitis A virus (HAV).
 Hepatitis A is also sometimes called infectious hepatitis.

 How Do People Get Hepatitis A?

-HAV spreads through the feces (poop) of infected individuals.
-Someone can become infected by eating, drinking, or touching something (such as doorknobs or diapers) that's been contaminated by poop.
+HAV spreads mostly through the feces (poop) of people who are infected.
+Someone can become infected by eating, drinking, or touching something (such as doorknobs or diapers) contaminated by poop.
 Childcare centers are a common site of outbreaks.

-Hepatitis A can remain in the stool for several months after the initial illness, especially in babies and younger children.
+Hepatitis A can still be in feces for several months after the initial illness, especially in babies and younger children.

-A safe and very effective vaccine against HAV became available in 1995.
-HAV infections now are rare in the United States and other developed countries with good sanitation and clean living conditions.
+Since a safe and very effective hepatitis A vaccine became available, infections are less common in the United States and other developed countries that have good sanitation and clean living conditions.

-People who haven't been immunized can get an HAV infection if they:
+People who haven't been immunized can get a hepatitis A if they:

-- travel to or live in countries where the virus is common (especially developing countries with poor sanitation)
+- travel to or live in areas where the virus is common (especially developing countries with poor sanitation)

 - live with or care for someone who's infected

 - have sex with someone who has HAV